CHughes13/late-night-cafe/README.md

 - __Sign In/Out Pages__
 - Easy sign up.
-Options to include Social media itergration in the future.
+Options to include social media itergration in the future.
   ![latte-night-cafe-creenshot 2024-08-14 142000](https://github.com/user-attachments/assets/4497f444-8348-4b99-bcf9-d7586b414cff)
 ![latte-night-cafe-creenshot 2024-08-14 141927](https://github.com/user-attachments/assets/78ad74a0-054e-44c6-8fc7-abd0649f8b6f)

-- __Text and lopo in top corner = return to homepage on a click__
+- __Text and logo in top corner = return to homepage on a click__
   - This button will allow the user to easily navigate back to the homescreen.

 - __Responsive Design__